Frederic Edwin Church: Style and influences

 Romanticism was prominent in Britain and France in the early 1800s as a counter-movement to the rationalism of the Age of Enlightenment.
 Artists of the Romantic period often depicted nature in idealized scenes that depicted the richness and beauty of nature, sometimes with emphasis on its grand scale.
-This tradition carried on in the works of Church, who idealizes an uninterrupted nature, highlighted by his excruciatingly detailed art.
+This tradition carried on in the works of Church, who idealizes an uninterrupted nature in intricate detail.
 The emphasis on nature is encouraged by low horizontal lines and a preponderance of sky.
-Church usually "hid" his brushstrokes so that the painting surface was smooth and the painter's "personality" seemingly absent.
+Church usually "hid" his brushstrokes so that the painting surface was smooth and the painter's hand evident by accuracy and control, rather than by the conspicuous mark making prevalent in later eras.

 Church was the product of the second generation of the Hudson River School, a movement in American landscape art founded by his teacher Thomas Cole.
 Both Cole and Church were devout Protestants, and the latter's beliefs played a role in his paintings, especially his early canvases.
 Hudson River School paintings were characterized by their focus on traditional pastoral settings, especially the Catskill Mountains, and their Romantic qualities.
 They attempted to capture the wild realism of an unsettled America that was quickly disappearing, and the appreciation of natural beauty.
 His American frontier landscapes show the "expansionist and optimistic outlook of the United States in the mid-nineteenth century."
 Church differed from Cole in the topics of his paintings: he preferred natural and often majestic scenes over Cole's propensity towards allegory—though Church's work has increasingly been re-examined in terms of themes and meanings.

 The Prussian explorer and scientist Alexander von Humboldt was a major influence on Church.
 In his Kosmos, Humboldt put forth a vision of the interconnectedness of science, the natural world, and spiritual concerns.
 Kosmos, which Church owned, dedicated a chapter to landscape painting; Humboldt gave an important role to the visual artist in "scientifically" portraying the diversity of nature, especially in the New World.
 As Charles Darwin's theory of evolution began to overturn Humboldt's ideas of unity in the 1860s, art historians have examined how Church's painting responded to this disruption in Church's world view.